We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 More Affordable

 The price of an enhanced diamond alone is enough to make you consider going this route.
-You can easily find enhanced diamonds at 30% to 50% of the cost of their naturally-mined relatives without such corrections.
+You can find enhanced diamonds at 30% to 50% of the cost of their naturally-mined counterparts that don’t have such corrections.

 Many consumers approach diamond shopping with a mindset toward value, and knowing you can get a clean-looking diamond for a significantly reduced rate is appealing to many buyers.